AlenaTskh/Analyses-of-Intellectual-Property-on-Instagram-and-Facebook/README.md

   A counterfeit good is a knock-off or replica version of another company's product.
 It usually copies the trademarked name, logo, and/or distinctive features of that other company's product to imitate a genuine product.
 Manufacture, promotion, or sale of counterfeits is a type of trademark infringement.

 ## My goal
-  I explore a real data set "IP Protection on Facebook and Instagram".
+  I explored a real data set "IP Protection on Facebook and Instagram".
 I begin the notebook with some exploratory data analysis and use the data to build a prediction of infringements for next years.
 I am going to include here time series ananlysis, since it is an important factor to consider in a model when I wish to predict infringements and its trends, seasonality, stationary.